 A re-orientation of teaching and learning practices towards transformative pedagogy is often called as the most needed to make an impact on people's lifestyles and behaviours and help build a sustainable future (Sterling, 2001).
 Transformative and critical constructivist learning inherent in radical views of sustainable education is a shift of consciousness that can change one's unsustainable way of thinking, being and acting.
 Such a shift involves an understanding of one's self in the world; of relationships with other humans and the natural world; of the relations of power; of alternative approaches to living; and of the possibilities for social justice, peace and personal joy (O'Sullivan, 2003).
-A critical constructivist perspective of learning incorporates not only the notion of "social negotiation" which "recognises that thoughts, beliefs, perceptions and existing knowledge through interacting with other learners and with the cou also an emancipatory conception of knowledge construction (Makrakis, in ways that promote a radical view of ESD.
-Curricula are also usually decontextualised, focusing on knowl students (Makrakis and Kostoulas-Makrakis, 2005).
-These discrepancies seem to be not only an outcome of t in curriculum development and teaching practice, but also of the misleading conception of constructivism as a homogeneous philosophy (Dancy and Henderson, 2007; Barak and Shakhman, 2008).
+A critical constructivist perspective of learning incorporates not only the notion of "social negotiation" which "recognises that learners learn by challenging their thoughts, beliefs, perceptions and existing knowledge through interacting with other learners and with the course presenters" (Hedberg, 2003), but also an emancipatory conception of knowledge construction (Makrakis, 2004).
+In teaching and learning, the critical and emancipatory conception of knowledge construction underlies reflexive and reflective practice.
+"Reflexivity involves more than reflection on one's own practice; it also involves reflecting on the broader context of that practice, and it's shaping influences, asking questions such as "Where are we going?
+What lies behind our understanding that this is the way to go?"
+(Rosenberg, 2005).
+It is a very powerful and useful principle that we should apply most of the time to the way we teach.
+Such a kind of transformative teaching practice is less evident in schools.
+Thus, it is critical to find out pedagogical frameworks to integrate curriculum, teaching and learning in ways that promote a radical view of ESD.
+Curricula are also usually decontextualised, focusing on knowledge without a "real life" meaning to students (Makrakis and Kostoulas-Makrakis, 2005).
+These discrepancies seem to be not only an outcome of the difficulty translating constructivism in curriculum development and teaching practice, but also of the misleading conception of constructivism as a homogeneous philosophy (Dancy and Henderson, 2007; Barak and Shakhman, 2008).